Does the Princeton Everest Fund Deserve an Allocation in Your Portfolio?

 -

-- Sources: World Federation of Exchanges database as of September 2022 US Census Bureau.
-As of 2021, the most recently available data as of 9/22/2022
+- World Federation of Exchanges database as of December 2024.
+US Census Bureau as of 2023, the most recently available data as of 5/12/2025.

 Universe of Private Companies are Vastly Larger